How Your Mobile App Launch Strategy Needs More Than Just Translation!

 In 2017, Google added 30 more languages to its voice search.
 Native language is the language of the heart, and language is very closely associated with culture.

-People are inherently cultural and language is an obvious medium to communicate that culture.
-So when it comes to a mobile application, it’s vital to localize the app as more than another marketing activity.
+People are inherently cultural, and language is an obvious medium to communicate that culture.
+So when it comes to a mobile application, it’s vital to localise the app as more than another marketing activity.

-Look at a mobile application as a local communication tool.
-Everything changes.
+Look at a mobile application as a local communication tool – everything changes.
 Now you are thinking language, words, names of features, demographic.
 We often see the mobile phone as a communication device while applications as just one of its features.
-Localization of a mobile application brings trust because your app then becomes relatable.
+Localisation of a mobile application brings trust because your app then becomes relatable.

 A 2017 study by KPMG India and Google found that nearly 70% of Indians consider local language digital content more reliable than English content.
 The report stated that there were 169 million Indian language users of chat applications in 2016, which would go up to 396 million by 2021.